Co-de-iT/Assembler/README.md

 ## Note about crediting and NFTs:

 - I am for fair compensation of artist for their contribution to privates and community alike, but I am personally ***against*** NFTs.
 I don't think they are an answer, and I find the idea of purposely creating artificial scarcity to make value ***perverse***.
 If that wasn't enough, they're a [giant money-laundering pyramid scheme](https://twitter.com/smdiehl/status/1445795667826208770) and create structural incentives for [theft](https://twitter.com/NFTtheft) in the open source and generative art communities.
 Their [environmental impact](https://earth.org/nfts-environmental-impact/), although it can be mitigated, is also a huge issue.
 The lack of current viable alternatives to compensate artists is no excuse for the use of this garbage pile.
-- **I do not authorize in any way this project to be used for selling NFTs**, although I cannot legally enforce it. **Respect the creator**.
+- **I do not authorize in any way the use of this project for the creation and/or sale of NFTs**, although I cannot legally enforce it. **Respect the creator**.

 :point_down: Want to support this project?